 The eye jumps between modules, not between call-to-actions, and can more easily follow the visual hierarchy.
 The mailing list module has the highest contrast via an inverted white-on-black colour scheme and becomes the most prominent.
-The contribute module centers text to change the visual and also the tone; moving the heart emoji to the button adds emotion to the text.
+The contribute module centers text to change the visuals and also the tone; moving the heart emoji to the button adds emotion to the text.
 Elements in the latest updates module are styled to be in harmony with the external content.

 One of the 100 steps to success.